Turtles All the Way Down (novel): Critical reception

 The book debuted to positive reviews.
 The New York Times praised it as "surprising and moving" and wrote that "one needn't be suffering like Aza to identify with it.
 One need only be human" and described it and its focus on anxiety as Green's most personal book yet.
 Many reviewers noted Green's talent for keen observation, sharpened more in this case by Green's own struggles with OCD, the mental illness depicted in the novel.
-Several reviewers referenced a dismissive perception of Green's now very popular œuvre as "sad teen books", which emerged since the popularity of The Fault in Our Stars, but praised Turtles All the Way Down as truthful and authentic enough to transcend these imagined drawbacks.
+Several reviewers referenced a dismissive perception of Green's now very popular oeuvre as "sad teen books", which emerged since the popularity of The Fault in Our Stars, but praised Turtles All the Way Down as truthful and authentic enough to transcend these imagined drawbacks.
 "It often dwells in cliché, but only as pop songs and epic poems do, mining the universal to create something that speaks to the familiar rhythms of the heart," wrote Matt Haig of The Guardian.
 "It might just be a new modern classic."